learning-zone/python-basics/README.md

-#### Python is Call by Value or Call by Reference?
+#### Q. Python is Call by Value or Call by Reference?
 How are arguments passed by value or by reference?

 Everything in Python is an object and all variables hold references to the objects.
 The references values are according to the functions; as a result you cannot change the value of the references.
 However, you can change the objects if it is mutable.

-#### Explain Python’s parameter-passing mechanism.
+#### Q. Explain Python’s parameter-passing mechanism.
 - To pass its parameters to a function, Python uses pass-by-reference.
 If you change a parameter within a function, the change reflects in the calling function.
 This is its default behavior.

 - However, when we pass literal arguments like strings, numbers, or tuples, they pass by value.
 This is because they are immutable.